Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 In a hybrid work setup, fewer people are on-site in a given

 moment.
-For some companies, this may mean the need to review the use of their space.
-A certainly interesting perspective is that of
+For some companies, this could mean the need to reconsider the use of their spaces.
+One interesting perspective is certainly that of

-making a corporate coworking within your company so as to
+making a corporate coworking within your own company so as to

 useful for the development of your company.